gkorpal/gkorpal.github.io/_pages/book-list.md

 <img src="/images/book3.jpg" alt="">

+The High School constitutes of class IX-XII (Secondary and Senior Secondary education in India), i.e. students aged 14 to 18.

 * **NCERT textbooks**: These books were written before 2005.
 They still follow the old notation to represent natural numbers, integers etc., for example: using  <b>N </b> instead of <b>ℕ </b> to represent set of natural numbers.
 Since, only after 2003, bold font (like <b>N</b>)  was completely replaced by  blackboard bold font (like <b>ℕ</b> ) to represent some familiar systems of numbers (like "set of natural numbers") in print.
 All of these can be downloaded legally from [NCERT e-books website](http://ncert.nic.in/textbook/textbook.htm).
   * *NCERT Mathematics Textbook for Class IX [NCF – 2005]* is fantastic book as it touches nearly all topics (like geometry, polynomials, Number Theory (rational - irrational numbers), Introduction to mathematical modelling).FOR EXAMPLE: I was spell bound by chapter - “Introduction to Euclid’s Axioms” and I ended up reading “<i>Euclid’s Window by Leonard Mlodinow</i> “ & “<i>Fun & Fundamentals of Mathematics by Narlikar</i>”
   * *NCERT Mathematics Textbook for Class X [NCF – 2005]* also consists of basics of “Number Theory” topics like “Euclid’s division algorithm”.
 Moreover the appendices on “Proofs in Mathematics” & “Mathematical Modelling” are worth reading even at later stages.
 FOR EXAMPLE: The discussion on ‘Proof by Contradiction’ is awesome.